Honey Coriander Oven Baked Chicken Wings

 These baked chicken wings are seasoned with a homemade Honey-Coriander seasoning that's mouthwateringly good

+In my opinion, this sweet, sticky sauce is the best part of these wings!
 It comes together in minutes and creates that mouthwatering sauciness that makes you keep wanting to come back for just one more bite.

 Creating this sauce is as easy as whisking together a few ingredients in a saucepan over medium heat.